 LIMESTONE COUNTY, Ala. - Basketball is usually a game that comes down to the wire.
-On Friday night, with just 15 seconds on the clock and down by 6 points, the East Limestone Middle School basketball team put in their "sixth man", Savion McNeill.
+On Friday night, with just 15 seconds on the clock and down by six points, the East Limestone Middle School basketball team put in their "sixth man," Savion McNeill.

 "I shot five threes and missed.
 I shot two threes and missed that.
-And I made two," said Savion.
+I finally made two," said Savion.

 It's a moment his father will always treasure.